 Dr. McCue received her BSE degree in Mechanical and Aerospace Engineering in 2000 from Princeton University.
 She earned her graduate degrees from the University of Michigan in Aerospace Engineering (MSE 2001) and Naval Architecture and Marine Engineering (MSE 2002, PhD 2004).
-At the 2007 Virginia Tech College of Engineering Dean’s Awards she received an ‘Outstanding New Assistant Professor’ award; at the 2010 Dean’s Awards she was named a ‘Faculty Fellow’.
-In 2008 Dr. McCue received both an NSF Faculty Early Career Development (CAREER) grant and an ONR Young Investigator Program (YIP) grant.
-McCue is the recipient of a Presidential Early Career Award for Scientists and Engineers (PECASE).
+McCue is a past recipient of an NSF Faculty Early Career Development (CAREER) grant, an ONR Young Investigator Program (YIP) grant, and a Presidential Early Career Award for Scientists and Engineers (PECASE).